When I arrived in Hong Kong I was overwhelmed by the city, the large population and the pollution.

 Hong Kong is quite amazing, but I had caught the flu, and I was craving fresh air and the outdoors.
 So I went in search for some places to visit outside the city, here are some nice spots to visit.

-Lantau Island is the home of the Big Buddha which has become a huge attraction in Hong Kong.
-Surrounded by wonderful walking trails, shops and restaurants.
-Walking trails are well signed and easy to follow.
-You will find one of my favourite tea houses here, try the blooming tea it’s out of this world.
+Lantau Island is the home of the Big Buddha, which has become a huge attraction in Hong Kong.
+It’s surrounded by wonderful walking trails, shops and restaurants.
+The walking trails are well signed and easy to follow.

 Sha Tin – Ten Thousand Buddhas Monastery

 The 10,000 Buddha monastery is a beautiful walk.
 There are approximately 400 steps with paths, lined by life size buddhas as you walk up to the temple.

 The temple holds approximately 10,000 miniature buddhas, all in different poses.
 The monastery has free admission and is open daily from 9:00am to 5:30pm.

 Getting there: MTR East Rail to Sha Tin.
 The monastery is not well signed and may be a little difficult to locate.

 When you arrive at the station, which links to a shopping centre, do not enter the shopping centre.
 See below map for directions.

 Wong Shek Pier and Sai Kung – East Country Park

 Sai Kung has some beautiful hiking trails, which you could spend a whole day walking if you have the time.
 It’s a nice getaway from the the city and a great way to get some fresh air.